cell2fire/Cell2Fire/README.md

 Cell2Fire exploits parallel computation methods which allows users to run large-scale simulations in short periods of time.
 It includes powerful statistical, graphical output, and spatial analysis features to facilitate the display and analysis of projected fire growth.

+# Disclaimer

+This software is for research use only.
+There is no warranty of any kind;
+ther is not even the implied warranty of fitness for use.

 # Requirements
 - g++
 - Boost (C++)